ToruIwashita/sys-diver-zsh/README.md

 #### - `immediate-cat`

 Execute `cat`command with the sring at the end of the command line as an argument.

 #### - `immediate-ls`

 Execute `ls`command with the sring at the end of the command line as an argument.

+#### - `immediate-vls`

+Execute `ls -1`command with the sring at the end of the command line as an argument.

 ### Completion widgets